oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

       $> cd $OVIRT_HOME/ear
       $> mvn clean install -Pdep,setup

-There is a issue with the dep and setup_postgres profiles getting in the way of each other. the setup_postgres profile will prevent the deployment of the quartz jar to the JBoss server.
-So after this step completes, run:
+There is an issue with the dep and setup_postgres profiles getting in the way of each other.
+The setup_postgres profile prevents the quartz.jar deployment to the JBoss server.
+Therefore, after this step completes, run:

       $> cd $OVIRT_HOME/ear
       $> mvn clean install -Pdep